 Ingredients

-- 1 ½ Tbsp light soy sauce (A) (regular soy sauce can be substituted)
+- 1 ½ Tbsp light soy sauce (regular soy sauce can be substituted)

 Instructions

-- Put water in a pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 6 minutes.
+- Fill a pot with water and bring it to a boil.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 6 minutes.

-- Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
-The bonito dashi is ready.
+- Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
+Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Bonito dashi (udon broth) is now ready.

-- Wrap the tofu in paper towels, place it on a microwave-safe plate without plastic wrap, and microwave it at 1000W for 1 minute.
-Afterward, remove the tofu and let it cool.
+- Wrap tofu in paper towels, place it on a microwave-safe plate without plastic wrap, and microwave on medium power (500W) for 2 minutes.
+Then, remove the tofu and let it cool.

-- Cut the sliced beef into 2 inch (5cm) wide pieces.
-Slice the green onions thinly.
-Cut the tofu into bite-sized pieces, each about 0.6 inch (1.5cm) wide.
+- Cut beef into 2-inch (5cm) pieces.
+Thinly slice green onions.
+Cut tofu into bite-sized pieces, each about ⅗ inch (1.5cm) thick.

-- Return the bonito dashi to the pot, add A (sugar, mirin, light soy sauce), and bring it to a boil.
+- Return the dashi to the pot, add seasonings (mirin, sugar, and light soy sauce), and bring it to a boil.

-- Put the beef in the pot and simmer over low heat, skimming off the scum.
-When the beef changes color, add the tofu and green onions, and continue simmering until they are cooked through.
+- Put the beef in the pot and simmer over low heat, skimming off any scum.
+Once the beef changes color, add the tofu and green onions, and continue simmering until they are cooked through.

 Notes